hugopascual/OS_automatization/Ubuntu_desktop/Ubuntu.md

 Linux.
 Once Lutris is installed you can go to https://lutris.net/games and search for the games you want and follow the instructions to install them.

-## Other changes that are not automatized
+## Things that are not automatized
 ### Activate Wayland
 To activate Wayland, on the password screen click on the gear icon and activate it.